Asking family for a loan is not without risks but can save you in a financial pinch

 5) What Credit Score Do I Need for a Loan?

-Your credit score is going to be a big factor in all of this but you probably already know that.
-That FICO score will determine where you can go for a loan, what doors will be open and who you can ask.
+Your credit score will be a significant factor in this, but you probably already know that.
+That FICO score will determine where you can go for a loan, what doors will be open, and who you can ask.

 - You need a FICO of 680+ for a bank loan